- Health Concerns

 Once we landed, it didn't take more than a few minutes for the pilot and co-pilot to give them the part they needed for their generator.
 I sat there almost in a trance, watching this family and thinking about their existence.

 Talk about living off the grid.
 As far as I could tell, they pretty much lived off the land.
 Caribou, fish, seal oil and meat, whale blubber - also known as muktuk - and salmon berries were probably their staples.
-In case you've never heard of salmon berries, they look kind of like blueberries but with a light orange, salmon-like color.
+In case you've never heard of salmon berries, they look kind of like blueberries but with a light orange, salmon-like colour.

 I'm not sure if this family lived there only during the summer months and returned to Barrow during the winter, or if they lived there throughout the year.
 I didn't think to ask anyone.
 But to live out there in such a remote location for even a few months at a time was an existence that I wouldn't have been able to imagine had I not seen it.